feiwang1991/gitSkills/README.md

 # gitSkills
-create a new branch is quick and simple add dev
+create a new branch is quick and SIMPLE add dev